clp-research/slurk/docs/slurk_gettingstarted.rst

    $ sh scripts/run_echo_bot.sh TOKEN

-After the bot has logged, you can log yourself in as a user, using the other generated token and seeing the bot perform.
+After the bot has logged in, you can log yourself in as a user, using the other generated token and seeing the bot perform.

 Examining the log files